 called Washi.
 Washi is most commonly made from one of three plants: Kozo (paper mulberry), Mitsumata, and Ganpi.

 repeatedly dipped in liquid containing plant fibers and gently shaken to spread the liquid evenly, thus binding the fibers and creating a durable form of tear-resistant paper.

 made in Gifu to the list of the intangible cultural heritage of humanity.

 Japanese paper, Washi, was born 1300 years ago.
-It is impossible to make Washi with really good quality without clean
+It is impossible to make Washi with really good quality without clean water.